danny-avila/LibreChat/docs/install/configuration/custom_config.md

   - Type: String
   - Example: `titleModel: "mistral-tiny"`
   - **Note**: Defaults to "gpt-3.5-turbo" if omitted.
 May cause issues if "gpt-3.5-turbo" is not available.
+  - **Note**: You can also dynamically use the current conversation model by setting it to "current_model".

 ### **summarize**: